shemi/konva-motion/doc/documentation-plan.md

 Tutorial-focused docs ("how to" + "when"), not an API reference.
 Built on the existing Fumadocs + React Router site in `packages/docs`, with live previews via the `<km-player>` web component.
-Tone follows Remotion (imperative, frame-first) and leans on Konva's config-object conventions.
+Tone is imperative and frame-first, and leans on Konva's config-object conventions.

 ## Locked decisions